DrBlury/protobuf-vsc-extension/docs/registry.md

 Add dependencies one at a time:
 1. Run the command for each dependency
 2. Each dependency is added to the `deps` list
-3. `buf mod update` runs after each addition
+3. `buf dep update` runs after each addition

 ### Example buf.yaml